pangiole/dockerized-cloudera/README.md

   --kerberos
 ```

-The only versions available so far are:
+The only versions available are:

 - 5.4.2
 - 5.16.1